printezisn/printezisn.github.io/src/content/posts/introduction-to-css-logical-properties.md

 }
 ```

-and the result is the following:
+The result is a neatly displayed horizontal list:

 <div class="code-result">
   <template shadowrootmode="open">